Magisk-Modules-Alt-Repo/migrate/README.md

 If you want to clone a repo without bundling the 30m automatic update workflow, omit the `-m` flag.
 This will simply migrate the repo.
 This option is ideal for approving `[Module]` submissions.

 # GitHub Action
-This repo has a GitHub Action to allow devs to mirror their repositories on-the-fly. **DO NOT USE THIS HERE**.
-Your personal access token or password will be saved in the Action log.
-It is much, *much* saver to fork this repository to your own private account and use it there.
+This repo has a GitHub Action to allow devs to mirror their repositories on-the-fly.
+This is currently only for moderators with repo access.
+If you decide to fork this repo, make sure you set the repo secrets AUTH_NAME (GitHub username) and AUTH_KEY (GitHub token / password).